hmchen47/DevOps/Linux/Networking-LHN/04-SimpleNetTrbl.md

 ## Determining the Source of an Attack

++ DoS type attacks:
+    + a large numbers of established connections
+    + an excessive number of entries in firewall or Web server logs
++ `whois` w/ IP addr or FQDN to get administrative information

 ## Who Has Used My System?

 +  The `last` Command
+    + determine who has logged into system
+    + e.g., `last -<num>`
 +  The `who` Command
+    + who currently logged in
+    + e.g. `who`